-- +Cheap to evaluate, only low dimensional operations - +Only N snapshots must be computed, $|S{train}|$ can be very large. - +Termination criterion satisfied in case of "Vanishing Error Bound" and "Reproduction of Solutions" property - -If a-posteriori error bound is overestimating the RB error much then the space may be not good
++Cheap to evaluate, only low dimensional operations

-Goal-Oriented Indicators:
+- +Only N snapshots must be computed, $|S{train}|$ can be very large. - +Termination criterion satisfied in case of "Vanishing Error Bound" and "Reproduction of Solutions" property - -If a-posteriori error bound is overestimating the RB error much then the space may be not good in the greedy procedure, the procedure is called "goal oriented".
+The basis will be possibly quite small, very accurately approximating the output, but not necessarily approximating the field variable well.

-When using output-error or output error estimators
+- Goal-Oriented Indicators: - When using output-error or output error estimators

-$$\Delta(Y,\mu) := |s(\mu) - s_N(\mu)|$$
+$\Delta(Y,\mu) := |s(\mu) - s_N(\mu)|$